Maaack/If-God-Is-Seven/ROADMAP.md

     * Can Close state
     * Streamline continuing if another event is chosen
         * Auto continue if can close and play next event

+#### Sprint 7
+* Weighted Signals from Interactables
+* Location short descriptions.
+    * Set expectation of possible interactions
+        * Requires weighted signals from objects in entire map.
+* Use Interactions
+    * Sleep in Beds
+        * Requires response to noise in room, specifically the alarm clock
+            * Requires weighted signals
+* Listen Interactions
+    * Kitchen noises
+        * Requires weighted signals
+* Smell Interactions
+    * Pancakes from other rooms
+        * Requires weighted signals

 #### Sprint 8
 * Dialogue screen